muff1nman/ClassNotes/Data/DatabaseDesignAndImplementation_Notes.md

 - outer join
     - output table contains all the records of the join, together with the non-matching records padded with nulls.

+4.3 SQL Queries
+--

+#### definitions

+### Basic SQL

+##### Numeric Types

+- precision
+    - the number of significant figures

+- scale
+    - the number of digits to the right of the decimal point.

+A simple select and from statement

+    select STUDENT.SName, STUDENT.GradYear from STUDENT

+The range variable which defaults to the table name for the prefix to column names can be specified as shown next

+    select s.SName, s.GradYear from STUDENT s

+Prefixes are optional if there is no ambiguity.

+\* operator lets you specify all table columns.

+exact vs approximate
+approximate has roundoff errors

+##### Types
+- Numeric(x,y)
+    - exact
+    - x precision
+    - y scale

+- INTEGER
+    - exact
+    - 9 precision
+    - 0 scale

+- SMALLINT
+    -exact
+    - 4 precision
+    - 0 scale

+- FLOAT(x)
+    - approximate
+    - x bits of precision

+- FLOAT
+    - approximate
+    - 24 bits precision

+- DOUBLE PRECISION
+    - approximate
+    - 53 bits precision

+CAST allows transforming one numeric to another

+    CAST( 3.14 as INT )  -- returns 3
+    CAST( 5.67 as NUMERIC(4,1))  -- returns 5.6
+    CAST(12345.67 as NUMERIC(4,1))  -- generates an error

+##### String Types

+- VARCHAR(x)
+    - specifies a variable length string up to x characters

+- CHAR(x)
+    - specifies a string of exactly x characters

+Use single quotes.

+###### Functions
+- lower
+    - returns string to lower case
+- trim
+    - removes leading and trailing spaces
+- char_length
+    - number of characters in string
+- substring
+    - ex:

+        substring('Einstien' from 2 for 3)  -- returns 'ins'

+- current_user
+    - returns current logged in user
+- ||
+    - catenate two strings
+- like

+###### LIKE
+% is the same as .* in regex
+_ is the same as . in regex

+##### Date Types

+    DATE 'yyyy-mm-dd'

+    INTERVAL '5' DAY

+### The Select Clause
+besides doing a project, you can do an extend

+    select s.*, s.GradYear-1863 AS GradClass, 'BC' AS College from STUDENT s

+    select q.*, case when q.AlumYrs>0 then 'alum' else 'in school'
+                end AS GradStatus
+    from Q69 q

+    select q.*, if (q.AlumYrs>0, 'alum', 'in school') AS GradStatus from Q69 q

+### The From clause
+the product operator is used when the from clause receives multiple tables.

+A join can also be specified

+    select s.SName, d.DName from STUDENT s join DEPT d on s.MajorId=d.DId

+An outer join is specified with the key word 'full join' instead of 'join'

+### The Where clause
+Basically performs a relational algebraic selection.

+    select s.SName from STUDENT s where (s.GradYear=2005) or (s.GradYear=2006)

+Can also specify a join

+    select s.Sname, k.Prof from STUDENT s, ENROLL e, SECTION k where s.SId=e.StudentId and e.SectionId=k.SectId
+    --"The names of students and their professors"

+Can mix predicates for joins with predicates for relational select.

+### The Group By Clause

+Remember the two componets are the grouping fields and the set of aggregation functions.
+The grouping fields are in the group by clause and the aggregation functions are in the select clause.

+    select s.MajorId, min(s.GradYear), max(x.GradYear) from STUDENT s group by
+    s.MajorId
+    -- Results in a single row for each MajorId.

+when group by is omitted, the entire input table is a group and the result will be a single row

+It gets evaluated after the where clause but before the select clause

+    Q83 = select e.SectionId, count(e.EId) as NumAs from ENROLL e where e.Grade='A'
+          group by e.SectionId

+    Q84 = select max( q.NumAx) as MaxAs from Q83 q

+    Q85 = select Q83.SectionId from Q83, Q84 where Q83.NumAs=Q84.MaxAs

+    -- the sections having the most A's

+The 'distinct' keyword can be inserted after a select to remove duplicates in the same way a group by would

+Another usage for 'distinct' is in the aggregation functions such as:

+    select count( distinct s.Major ) from STUDENT s

+### The Having Clause
+The having clause is computed after the group by operation allowing use to use predicates on computed groupings

+    select k.Prof, count(k.SectId) as HowMany from SECTION k where k.YearOFfered=2008 group by k.Prof having count(k.SectId) > 4
+    -- professors who taught more than four sections in 2008

+### Nested Queries
+Used to express semijoins and antijoins.

+    semijion(T1, T2, A=B) = select * from T1 where T1.A in
+        (select T2.B from T2 )

+    antijion(T1, T2, A=B) = select * from T1 where T1.A not in
+        ( select T2.B from T2 )

+### The Union Keyword
+has its own keywords and joins tables

+### The Order By Clause
+Defaults to Ascending order so use the keyword 'DESC' after the field to specify descending.

+Performed after the select clause and everything else.

+4.4 SQL Updates
+--